Christie S. Warren

 Representative Professional Activities and Achievements

 Christie S. Warren is Professor of the Practice of International and Comparative Law and founding Director of the Program in Comparative Legal Studies and Post-Conflict Peacebuilding.
 Her areas of specialization include Comparative Law, Comparative Constitutional Systems, Public International Law, Post-Conflict Justice, International Human Rights Law, Civil Code Systems and Islamic Law.
 She is a graduate of the Harvard Mediation Program.

 Warren has designed and implemented constitutional, judicial and legal development programs in more than 40 countries throughout Africa, Central and East Asia, Latin America and the Caribbean, Central and Eastern Europe, the Middle East, Russia and the Newly Independent States, the Balkans and East Timor.
 She was named the 1998-1999 Supreme Court Fellow at the Supreme Court of the United States and served as the 2010-2011 Senior Expert in Constitutional Issues for the United Nations Department of Political Affairs Mediation Support Unit Standby Team.
-In April 2012 she was appointed by the Chief Justice of the United States to serve a three year term as Supreme Court Fellows Commissioner and is Senior Technical Advisor to the International Institute for Democracy and Electoral Assistance's Constitution Building Programme at the Hague.
+She serves under appointment by the Chief Justice of the United States as Supreme Court Fellows Commissioner and is Senior Technical Advisor to the International Institute for Democracy and Electoral Assistance's Constitution Building Programme at the Hague.

 Warren has advised on constitutional issues and processes in Haiti, Iraq, Kosovo, Kyrgyzstan, Moldova, Somalia and Sudan and served as an Advisor to the Darfur Peace Talks.
 She is the recipient of the Administration of Justice Award, awarded by the Supreme Court Fellows Alumni Association, "In Recognition of Significant Contributions to the International Administration of Justice and the Rule of Law."